-Mutual funds of this operating segment as of 31st December, 2017 amounted to €1,265 million, a 6.1 per cent. increase compared with the €1,192 million recorded as of 31st December, 2016.
-Using constant exchange rates, there was a 30.1 per cent. increase as a result of a greater volume of funds, the increased use of alternative sale channels (including the implementation of a new e-platform), generally higher share prices and higher interest rates.
+Mutual funds in this operating segment as of 31st December, 2018 amounted to \notin 669 million, a 47.1 per cent. decrease compared with the \notin 1,265 million recorded as of 31st December, 2017, mainly as a result of the depreciation of the Turkish lira against the euro and the market evolution.